LeFishe/piratedgames-megathread/README.md

 - [Tixati](https://tixati.com) - Torrent Client that can be Portable and is pretty simple to use
 - [LibTorrent](https://www.libtorrent.org/) - One of the most popular Torrent Clients that is open-source

+## **Paid Games that don't require a Pirated Version to play!**

+These games normally have community remakes, source ports, alternative versions, etc.

+- [Plutonium](https://plutonium.pw) - Free, Community made remaster of Call of Duty: Black Ops 2, Modern Warfare 3, and World at War.
+Provides a little bit of a fresh new experience, fixes problems with the original games, and is very good.
+Provides server lists, dedicated servers, online gameplay, and customizabale options for your gameplay.
+- [OpenRA](https://www.openra.net/) - Free, Open-Source, and community made remaster of Command & Conquer: Tiberian Daw, Red Alert 1, and DUNE 2000.
+Its pretty good and feels a bit like the original game with fixes, refreshment, better graphics, etc. Their official website provides more details.
+- [PowerSlaveEX](https://drive.google.com/file/d/1VFvOYKyjyFwH5sqSL5mz_jl3SdIUcAOY/view) - PowerSlaveEX was a free and open-source, PowerSlave Playstation Version source-port/remaster for PC.
+I only have the Windows Version of this game available.
+If you want info about this awesome FPS game that was probably as good as DOOM, watch Br0leg's YouTube video about it: https://www.youtube.com/watch?v=kyXDWWzMvXw

 ## **Torrenting Tools**

 - [XIU2's Tracker list](https://github.com/XIU2/TrackersListCollection) - One of the largest torrent tracker collections/